The Many Faces 2018 call for abstracts is now closed. If you have submitted an abstract, see below for important dates.

 All abstracts are reviewed by the Conference Content Advisory Group (volunteers representing conference attendees) and scored based on the following criteria:

 - Involves a safety net provider such as a Community Health Center

-We will notify those accepted for presentation by June 1, 2017.
-If your abstract is accepted, we will confirm your availability and ask you to sign a contractual agreement, disclosures and various forms as needed for offering continuing education credits.
+We will notify those accepted for presentation by May 15, 2018.
+If your abstract is accepted, we will confirm your availability and ask you to sign a contractual agreement, disclosures, and various forms as needed for offering continued education credits.

-- All presenters will be required to sign a contractual agreement and submit a conflict of interest form and other documents by June 15.
+- All presenters will be required to sign a contractual agreement and submit a conflict of interest form and other documents.
+Due date is forthcoming.

 - We will waive the registration fee for up to two speakers.
-For speakers traveling over 100 miles from the Metro area, we will cover one night’s lodging plus mileage as negotiated with our conference staff.
+For speakers traveling over 100 miles from the Twin Cities metro area, we will cover one night’s lodging plus mileage as negotiated with our conference staff.
 No more than 2 people speaking in a single session will receive support for expenses and registration fees waived.

 - We will post your slides and handouts online for attendees to download or view.

 - Many Faces has gone paperless.
 We cannot reproduce handouts for distribution.

 For questions, contact Laurel at email@example.com or 651-201-5434.